 To learn more about the summer abroad program courses, distinguished faculty, host institutions, weekend travel, and cultural opportunities, explore the links and videos below.

-International Legal Externships
+International Law Externships

-Semester-long externships overseas and in Washington, DC, are available through New England Law’s Center for International Law and Policy for academic credit at:
+Semester-long externships overseas and in Washington, D.C., are available through New England Law’s Center for International Law and Policy for academic credit at:

 - The Special Tribunal for Lebanon at The Hague